 2023 Award Program Regulations

 Donor funds provide for physiotherapy research in Canada to improve the mobility, health and well-being of society.
 Applicants must hold a degree in physiotherapy and reside in Canada for the duration of the grant.
 Awards are made for up to $4,000 each.
-The awards are seed funds for mainly pilot or feasibility projects with a specific focus on equity, diversity, inclusion and belonging.
+The awards are seed funds for mainly pilot or feasibility projects with a specific focus on pain science.

 - Research grants are awarded by the Physiotherapy Foundation of Canada on the advice of its Scientific Awards Committee (SAC).
 The Board of Directors of the Physiotherapy Foundation of Canada reserves the right to approve or decline any application.